w3f/w3f-education/docs/Parachain/beginner/section4/deployment-strat.md

 Deploying to Rococo requires submitting a form,
 [which you may find here.](https://github.com/paritytech/subport/issues/new?assignees=al3mart%2CAlexD10S&labels=Rococo&projects=&template=rococo.yaml)

-This will enable you obtain a parachain slot and subsequently deploy your parachain on Rococo, test your various mechanisms in an actual multi-chain environment with virtually zero stakes.
+This will enable you obtain a parachain slot and subsequently deploy your parachain on Rococo and test your parachain in an actual multi-chain environment.

 ## Achieve a Parachain Slot Candle Auctions